dolittle/Home/Documentation/csharp_coding_styles.md

 ---

-This is the to be considered the coding standard for Dolittle and is subject to automated verification during automated builds and also part of codereviews such as those done for pull requests.
+This is the to be considered the coding standard for Dolittle and is subject to automated verification during automated builds and also part of code-reviews such as those done for pull requests.

 ## Patterns & Practices